FOUNDATIONS SALE: Take 40% off required reading - 22 hours

 “The breadth of the project is stunning.
 Boren presents a complex, even chaotic, world, in which young people have experienced significant and rapid changes in a variety of political and economic contexts.
 Some of these movements’ demands have had global or regional implications, such as those confronting war or climate change.
 Others, meanwhile, have targeted policies and issues specific to individual nations, cities or schools.”

-From Student Resistance in the Age of Chaos: Student Resistance Drives Social Evolution
+Student Resistance in the Age of Chaos: Two Free eBooks to Fight Back

 Mark Edelman Boren's books include Student Resistance: A History of the Unruly Subject (Routledge, 2001) and Sugar Slavery, Christianity and the Making of Race (Caribbean Studies Press, 2015).
 His series Student Resistance Book 1 and 2 cover global student activism from 1999-2020.
 He is also a visual artist whose artwork has been exhibited at Whitechapel Gallery in London, and Threadwaxing in New York.
 His passions include the fight for social justice, psychoanalysis, and romanticism.
 Currently Professor of English at the University of North Carolina, Wilmington, he has published on a wide array of writers, including Blake, Byron, Eliot, Faulkner, and Melville.
 He lives in the Wilmington, North Carolina area.